-- STAT 293 gives students training in (a) the ability to use fundamental statistical techniques to formulate problem and solution in diverse real- world application; (b) the ability to use at least one statistical software package to conduct statistical data analysis; (c) the ability to communicate with researchers in statistical community and other disciplines by using graphical methods to display and interpret information. - 2.
-Professional writing development: Students are trained to prepare a research proposal on topics relevant to the student's research area as part of their written qualifying exam. - 3.
-Pedagogy: Ph.D. students are required to enroll in Teaching Assistant Development Program (TADP) Orientation to TA and enroll in STAT 302 during the quarter they teach.
-Three quarters of TA experience required. - 4.
-Obtaining an MS Degree While in the Ph.D.: Students who have satisfied all requirements for the Master's degree, while completing the Ph.D. may apply for the MS degree. - 5.
-Change Degree Objective: Students terminating the Ph.D. and satisfying the MS degree requirements can leave the program with an MS degree.
-Please see Margarita to complete a petition to change degree objective to graduate with an MS degree.
+- STAT 293 gives students training in (a) the ability to use fundamental statistical techniques to formulate problem and solution in diverse real- world application; (b) the ability to use at least one statistical software package to conduct statistical data analysis; (c) the ability to communicate with researchers in statistical community and other disciplines by using graphical methods to display and interpret information. - Pedagogy: Ph.D. students are required to enroll in Teaching Assistant Development Program (TADP) Orientation to TA and enroll in STAT 302 during every the quarter they are appointed as a teaching assistant.
+Three quarters of TA experience required. - 3.
+Obtaining the MS Degree while in the Ph.D. program: Students who have satisfied all requirements for the MS degree while completing the Ph.D. may apply.
+Please see Dawn Loyola for forms and to discuss requirements. - 4.
+Change of Degree Objective: Students terminating the Ph.D. and satisfying the MS degree requirements can leave the program with the MS degree.
+Please see Dawn Loyola to complete a petition to change degree objective to graduate with an MS degree.